 Welcome to ÖTILLÖ Sprint Malta

-The perfect location for the start of the ÖTILLÖ Swimrun season
+The perfect location for the end of the European ÖTILLÖ Swimrun season

 This Swimrun Sprint course is a swimrunners dream.
 It has everything.
 Views, ups, downs and great swims.
 It is one of our harder Sprint courses.

 The Sprint course in Malta is a swimrunners dream.
 Lots of up and down, tricky trails, amazing swims and quite a challenge.
 All contained within a small area.

 An ÖTILLÖ Sprint race is the perfect swimrun race for those of you who feel that the World Series is too much or for those who want to go fast.
 Traditionally we have everything from very strong racers to absolute beginner Swimrunners doing the Sprint distances.
 Race in pairs or solo.

 Welcome to the ÖTILLÖ Swimrun sprint in Malta!

 – Team € 130 / Solo € 70